The-Continue-Project/continueproject-website/content/about.md

 2) Developers and engineers who want to better support their loved ones in need
 3) Loved ones of developers and engineers who don't know how to help

+### We're just getting started.

+To see the current plans for the project, [start here]().

+And let us know your thoughts and ideas!

+For now, you can email the founder, John "Fitzy" DeLancey, at [fitzy@fct.dev](mailto:fitzy@fct.dev)